-Ginataang langka is a creamy coconut stew with unripe jackfruit.
-It uses unripe jackfruit which will become soft when cooked.
+Ginataang Langka with Pork is a delicious Filipino creamy coconut stew, made with pork, unripe jackfruit, coconut milk, fresh shrimp paste, onion, garlic, ginger, tomatoes, fish sauce, pepper, green chilies.
 This vegetable dish is pure white which can be made spicy by adding both red and green chilies.
 Best served with hot steaming rice and can also be used as a palaman for bread and pandesal.
 Many people are curious on how to make ginataang langka since it is one of the best hits in karinderyas.
 Jackfruit is not really too common at the market which is why dishes made with it are considered special.

 Langka or jackfruit is a less prepared and eaten fruit as it comes as a very large fruit with spiky skin.
 Just like any other fruit, the ripe jackfruit is yellow and sweet and is eaten as it is.
 When unripe, jackfruit is used more like other vegetables.
 It has a firm texture when raw and a shred-y texture when cooked.
 This makes it a good ingredient for a lot of dishes.
 One of the most popular dishes which uses unripe langka is the ginataan.